NCCC Membership Application

-2) Premier Event Sponsor – Business or individual that is interested in promoting themselves at a Club event.
+2. Premier Event Sponsor – Business or individual that is interested in promoting themselves at a Club event.
 The Premier Event Sponsor should be reputable so they do not create a financial or reputational risk to the Club.
 The Premier Event Sponsor does not have to be a Corvette owner and is not entitled to a membership.
-They may be invited to business meeting(s).
+They may be invited to a business meeting(s).
 The Premier Event Sponsor may be recognized multiple times at the event.
 The minimum amount to be a Premier Event Sponsor is $400.00 per event.
-A Premier Event Sponsor’s contribution can be monetary, merchandise, services or in the form of discounts.
+A Premiere Event Sponsor’s contribution can be monetary, merchandise, services or in the form of discounts,

 SOP 7.0 Club Events Requiring Extensive Resources (March 6, 2018)

-3) Request seed money from Board of Directors if needed to start the event.
+3. Request seed money from the Board of Directors if needed to start the event.

-7) The Chairmen appointed by the President as described in Article VI of the Constitution are not required to serve in their appointed capacity for the Event.
+7. The Chairman appointed by the President as described in Article VI of the Constitution are not required to serve in their appointed capacity for the event.